 Economically Vital City

-Hyderabad is popular across the globe as worlds only diamond market.
+Hyderabad, the City of Pearls is popular across the globe as the world’s only diamond market.
 Different areas of businesses in Hyderabad are capable of feeding 68.1 lakh population as per the 2011 census.
 Information Technology, Biopharmaceutical Industry, Retail, and Real Estate Industry is one of the top business sectors that are helping Hyderabadi people as well as many migrated people from different regions and states nearby to earn their bread and butter.

 Genome Valley and Hyderabad Pharma City